valeriosouza/post-notification/readme.txt

 2. Personalize your message.
 The same can be done with pages and comments.

 == Changelog ==

+= 3.0.1 - 01/07/2014 =

+* New: Adapted to work with the My SMTP WP plugin .

+* Unreal: Makes fresh coffee for you.

 = 3.0.0 - 26/06/2014 =